AlbertoArochal/Arochal/README.md

-- 👋 Hi, I’m @Kilgorecrooel
+- 👋 Hi, I’m @AlbertoArochal
 - 👀 I’m interested in python, R and data science projects in general
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Data Science/analysis
 - 📫 How to reach me arochal@uoc.edu

+Hello Odin!

 <!---
-Kilgorecrooel/Kilgorecrooel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+AlbertoArochal/Arochal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->